How to get the government documents you need if you plan to marry in Ontario.

 - a certificate of divorce

 If you were divorced outside of Canada, you will need to provide certain documents to prove that you are no longer married.
 The government needs to validate these documents.
+This process can take up to 4 weeks.

 You will need to send the following documents to ServiceOntario: